Continuing Education... Mike Munger on Choosing in Groups

 By Amy Willis

-Last year’s most popular guest, Duke University’s Mike Munger, was back on EconTalk this week, discussing the process of choosing in groups.
+Last year’s most popular guest, Duke University’s Mike Munger, was back on EconTalk, discussing the process of choosing in groups.

 Their conversation ranged from Odysseus to the Lewis and Clark expedition, and more.